spencerslickremix/InAppPurchaseManager-EXAMPLE/README.md

 ## Adding the Plugin to your project

 Copy the NEWLY REVISED .h and .m files to the Plugins directory in your project.
 Copy the NEWLY REVISED .js file to your www directory and reference it from your html file(s).
 Finally, add StoreKit.framework to your Xcode project if you haven't already.
+* This is a good link to learn how to add the storekit to your project

 I am using cordova 2.0.
 If you are using 2.1 all instances of JSONString in InAppPurchaseManager.m must be replaced with cdvjk_JSONString

-If you want to UNLOCK PRODUCTS as I have done below you will need to use the ApplicationPreferences Plugin.
-Everything works out of the box here too. https://github.com/phonegap/phonegap-plugins/tree/master/iPhone/ApplicationPreferences
+If you want to UNLOCK PRODUCTS as I have done below you will need to use the [ApplicationPreferences Plugin] (https://github.com/phonegap/phonegap-plugins/tree/master/iPhone/ApplicationPreferences).
+Everything works out of the box here too.
 You do not really need to worry about the examples displayed there for the example code below, just add the files to your plugin folder as instructed on that page.

 ## MOST IMPORTANT
 Dont forget to add the plugins names to your .plist in your project name folder.
-For example the in-app plugin needs to be..take note the first on has a lower case i, this is not a typo! inAppPurchaseManager (string name is) InAppPurchaseManager
+* For example the in-app plugin needs to be...take note the first on has a lower case i, this is not a typo!
+* inAppPurchaseManager (string name is) InAppPurchaseManager

 Then if you are using going to implement the ApplicationPreferences Plugin don't forget to add that to .plist too.
-This plugins names both start with a lower case a. applicationPreferences (string name is) applicationPreferences
+* This plugins names both start with a lower case a.
+* applicationPreferences (string name is) applicationPreferences

 ## Using the plugin
-You can read the details outlined on the specifics of the in-app js of the code below in this link, but my example code below will get you up and running. https://github.com/phonegap/phonegap-plugins/tree/master/iPhone/InAppPurchaseManager
+You can read the details outlined on the specifics of the in-app js of the code below in this [LINK] (https://github.com/phonegap/phonegap-plugins/tree/master/iPhone/InAppPurchaseManager), but my example code below will get you up and running.
 I AM NOT including all the css and js for the example code below because this is a personal project, but you should be able to take the guts of what you see here and make it work for you.
 Maybe in the near future I will post a full working example.

 Note the js is closest to top so it will load your products first, and unlock products if already purchased.